Annual report for local government activities under the Food Act 2006

 |

-Statewide, there were approximately 177 employees committed to food regulation for the reporting period, which is approximately 0.6 employees per 100 licensed food businesses.
-30 out of 70 local governments with licensed food businesses reported that they use contractors.
+Statewide, there were approximately 197 employees committed to food regulation for the reporting period, which is approximately 0.6 employees per 100 licensed food businesses.
+This is the same level as the 2021-22 reporting period.
+A total of 27% (19) of local governments with licensed food businesses reported that they use contractors, compared to 43% (30) for 2021-22.

 Enforcement activity